aceberg/WatchYourPorts/README.md

 ```
 Or use [docker-compose.yml](docker-compose.yml)

+## Login
+You can limit access to WYP with [ForAuth](https://github.com/aceberg/ForAuth).
+Here is an axample: [docker-compose-auth.yml](docker-compose-auth.yml)
+Also, SSO tools like Authelia should work.

 ## Import ports from Docker
 1. Run [docker-export.sh](configs/docker-export.sh) on a server, where Docker is installed. `$ADDR` is IP or domain name of the server, without `http(s)://` prefix.
 It will be used to ping ports.